lsruble/dnn-from-scratch/README.md

 ## Overview

-This project provides a basic implementation of a neural network without relying on machine learning frameworks.
+This project provides a basic implementation of a neural network without relying on frameworks.
 The goal is to understand the fundamental principles behind neural networks.

 ## Motivation